mohamedelgendyx/Todo-React-App/README.md

 # React Todo App

 This is a simple Todo App built using React.
-It allows users to create, complete, and delete tasks.
+It allows users to create, edit, complete, and delete tasks.

 ## Getting Started